dspeterson/dory/doc/design.md

 ## Design Overview

-Bruce's core implementation consists of an input thread, a router thread, and a message dispatcher that assigns a thread to each Kafka broker.
+Dory's core implementation consists of an input thread, a router thread, and a message dispatcher that assigns a thread to each Kafka broker.
 There is also a main thread that starts the input and router threads, and then waits for a shutdown signal.
-A third party HTTP server library used for Bruce's status monitoring interface creates additional threads.
-The input thread creates Bruce's input socket, monitors it for messages from clients, and passes the messages to the router thread.
+A third party HTTP server library used for Dory's status monitoring interface creates additional threads.
+The input thread creates Dory's input socket, monitors it for messages from clients, and passes the messages to the router thread.
 The router thread starts and manages the dispatcher threads, receives messages from the input thread, and routes them to dispatcher threads for delivery to the Kafka brokers.